szymek1/simple-uart/README.md

 ## Testing
 Inside ```src/uart_host_pc/``` there are Python utilities to send and receive data back and forth to and from FPGA.

+## Closing
+If you enjoy this project's structure and build system please check my other [project](https://github.com/szymek1/FPGA-TCL-Makefile-template).